How did you start working at UniSport?

 UniSport's customer promise is "We help you make good choices".
-How is it reflected in your work with the customers?
+How is this promise reflected in your work with the customers?

 What is your typical day at work like and what do you like best in your work?

-What should someone applying for a job as a massage therapist at UniSport know in advance?
+What should someone applying for a job as an instructor at UniSport know in advance?
 For whom is UniSport a suitable place to work?